MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/New-MgBetaSiteColumn.md

 Create a column for a site\]\[site\] by specifying a \[columnDefinition\]\[columnDefinition\].
 This API is available in the following \[national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgSiteColumn](/powershell/module/Microsoft.Graph.Sites/New-MgSiteColumn?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)